ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

    If your PR is ready for review, select ``Create pull request``.
-Otherwise, select ``Create draft pull request`` and mark it as ready for review once you it includes all of your changes and you are satisified with it.
+Otherwise, select ``Create draft pull request`` and mark it as ready for review once you it includes all of your changes and you are satisfied with it.

    If you need to change a PR title, to its right, click the ``Edit`` button, which becomes a ``Save`` button while you are in editing mode.